sortagreg/Android-MVVM-Example/README.md

 are:

 #### Model
-The Model consists of two parts
+The Model consists of three parts

-- Database Classes
+- Database Class
+- DAO Interfaces
 - Data Model Classes

 In this app, our local database is Room.
 In other apps, Firebase may be